- GTFS Builder Guidebook.

-- Two Excel spreadsheets that work together to compile your GTFS files.
+- Two Excel spreadsheets (ImportExport.xlsm and Schedule Generator.xlsm) that work together to compile a GTFS data file.

-- Free technical assistance (by phone and email) and program maintenance.
+- Free technical assistance (by phone and email).

-GTFS powers many applications.
-To display your agency’s schedules at Google Maps, can your agency agree to the terms of the Google License Agreement?
-The agreement is provided by Google as part of the Google Transit Program.
-There is no fee to sign the agreement or with uploading GTFS data.
-However, the agreement must be digitally signed by a person in your agency with the authority to sign legal agreements.
+At this time, many trip planners do not require signing a formal licensing agreement.
+However, for your trip data to be available on Google Maps, Google Inc. requires an agency to agree to the terms of its License Agreement.
+The agreement is provided by Google Inc. as part of the Google Transit Program.
+There is no fee to sign the agreement.
+The agreement must be digitally signed by an authorized representative of your agency.
 A sample agreement can be reviewed here: Sample Agreement.pdf

 - A Personal Computer (PC) or Mac operating with Bootcamp or Parallels